-User experience (UX) is a term that speaks about the user’s emotions and viewpoints when using a certain website, product, system, or application.
+User experience (UX) is a term that speaks about the user’s emotions and viewpoints when using a particular website, product, system, or application.
 It involves the pragmatic, observational, emotive, and every other significant aspect of the human-product relationship.

 The Factors That Influence Your Website UX

 Apple and HTC both make smartphones.
-They’re both useful, usable, findable and credible products.
+They’re both useful, usable, findable, and credible products.
 But, one cannot deny that people consider the iPhone as a more desirable product than HTC’s models.

-The Business Effect of a Good Website UX
+Benefits of a Good Website UX

 A good website UX is something that will pay off in the long run:

-Optimizing Your WP Website UX for Success
+How to Optimize A WordPress Website UX for Success

 UX research is the backbone of the successful website design.
 To know what to analyze, how to analyze it and how to apply your insights is mandatory if you want to optimize your website UX for success.
 Let’s look at the following UX research techniques and how they can bring you value when you optimize your WordPress website.

-This is one of the best UX techniques to learn how the user is feeling in different situations.
+Conducting a field study can combine numerous UX research techniques in one place.
+Observe how the users behave with your website in their environment.
+It is one of the best UX techniques to help you learn how the user is feeling in different situations.
 You’ll get deeper insights into problems that users face, and as a result, you’ll find new ways of solving them.

 Usability testing is a technique that can help you evaluate your website by testing it on potential users.
-It is all about observing users perform a single or combined tasks on your website.
+Observe how the users perform one or multiple tasks on your website.
 You watch how they do the tasks and collect data.
-For more effectiveness, your test users must come from your target audience.
+Make sure that the group of users consists of your target customers.

-2. Increase Website Speed
+2. Enhanced Website Speed